gboehl/dynare/doc/manual/source/the-model-file.rst

 the multiplier is associated (counted from the order of declaration in the model block).

-The last type of auxiliary variables is introduced by the ``differentiate_forward_vars`` option of the model block.
+Auxiliary variables are also introduced by the ``differentiate_forward_vars`` option of the model block.
 The new variables take the form ``AUX_DIFF_FWRD_i``, and are equal to ``x-x(-1)`` for some endogenous variable ``x``.

+Finally, auxiliary variables will arise in the context of employing the ``diff``-operator.

 Once created, all auxiliary variables are included in the set of endogenous variables.
 The output of decision rules (see below) is such